The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 Unit testing frameworks often run tests in parallel, so there is no guarantee of execution order.
 When running code that modifies datasets or tables in the Google Cloud, it is recommended to create temporary datasets for each task to prevent any bugs caused by race conditions.
-The `ObservatoryEnvironment` has a method called `add_dataset` that can be used to create a new dataset in the linked project for the duration of the environment.
+The `SandboxEnvironment` has a method called `add_dataset` that can be used to create a new dataset in the linked project for the duration of the environment.

 ### Observatory Platform API
 Some workflows make use of the Observatory Platform API in order to fetch necessary metadata.
 When writing unit tests for workflows that use the platform API, it is necessary to use an isolated API environment where the relevant WorkflowType, Organisations and Telescope exist.
-The ObservatoryEnvironment that is mentioned above can be used to achieve this.
+The SandboxEnvironment that is mentioned above can be used to achieve this.
-An API session is started when creating the ObservatoryEnvironment and the WorkflowType, Organisations and Telescope can all be added to this session.
+An API session is started when creating the SandboxEnvironment and the WorkflowType, Organisations and Telescope can all be added to this session.

 Example: